 You only want a small piece (about 2 cm or an inch) sticking out of the polystyrene ball.
 We’ll be using that little piece for the beak.

 Making the Beak

 Cut a rectangular shape from your rusty metal.
-If you don’t have any scrap metal bits, you can use sturdy cardboard instead or make a beak from clay.
+If you don’t have any scrap metal bits, use sturdy cardboard instead or make a beak from clay.
 Bend the rectangle in half.